 Michigan Medicine Myositis Program

-Our Michigan Medicine Myositis Program is the only such program in the Midwest dedicated to the inflammatory myopathies.
+Our Michigan Medicine Myositis Program is the only such program in Michigan dedicated to the inflammatory myopathies.
 While considered rare, with about 75,000 U.S. residents living with myositis, the growing number of referrals to our physicians suggests a need for this dedicated group.

 A multidisciplinary team of rheumatologists, neurologists, pulmonologists, pathologists, radiologists, nurses, physical therapists, registered dieticians and social workers collaborate on each case to provide patients with the most comprehensive care available.